 We train, update and support our staff and committee in tenant participation, communication and equalities issues by providing an induction covering these topics to all new members of staff, providing training for them at suitable intervals and keeping the internal Intranet up to date with details of tenant participation activities.
-A training session for the Management Committee was held in May 2021.
+Staff regularly get involved in events and 8 staff attended our Scottish Housing Day 2024 afternoon tea with tenants.